AmplOS2/AmplOS2/README.md

 `inline` and those are simply not in Rust.

 ## Why not Adscript?
 Adscript is cool, but it isn't stable yet.
-Actually it will never be stable, because it won't be developed a lot further.
+Actually it may never be stable, because its development has nearly halted.

 ## Why not Carp?
 Carp will probably be used in a few places. **Maybe** even the kernel.
-Its advantages in that code just aren't obvious enough to justify the hassle.
+Its advantages in that code just aren't obvious enough to justify the hassle at the moment.

 But it will be used in a few programs, libraries, whatever.